br-automation-com/mappView-File-Explorer/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 1.1
+#### Version 1.2
-- Fixed file open click event
-- Added support multiple USB sticks
-- Added message box when uploading or copying file that exists on target
-- Fixed button rename is not disabled when command is running
+- Fixed download not working when downloading the same file again
+- Fixed upload not working with large files > 1 MB